carlgira/learn-jp-overlay/README.md

 If the translation is not working, check the screenshot.png file, it has to show the game text box.

 ## Generate game scripts and audio (not necessary to run, already generated)
 This will generate the scripts and audio for the game.
-The dictionary and the audios can take lots of time.
+The dictionary and the audios can take lots of time, and you need to have the API keys for OpenAI.

 I had to run this on a linux machine because the TTS library was not working on macOS.
 ```bash